 Note that a funnel might look different depending on the channel you’re working with.
 For example, if you’re running a Facebook ads campaign for a subscription-based product, it might look something like this:

-- Is the user opening and using the product consistently in a set time (e.g. a month)?
+- Is the user opening and using the product consistently over a set time (e.g. a month)?

 - Has the user gone through the features of the product to understand its value?
 (Did they have an ‘aha moment’?)